Quasiconvex Subgroups of F_m x Z^n are Convex: Introduction and Basic Notions

-Now, consider the automorphism $\phi$ of $G$ defined by $a\mapsto a$, $b\mapsto bt$, $t\mapsto t$, which sends $H$ to $K$.
-If we compose the action $\rho:G\rightarrow Isom(X)$ of $G$ on $X$ described above with $\phi$, we obtain a new action $\rho\circ\phi:G\rightarrow Isom(X)$, such that $\rho$ restricted to $K$ is the same as $\rho\circ\phi$ restricted to $H$.
-Thus, $H$ is not quasiconvex with respect to this new action. \end{ex} In order to show that a quasiconvex subgroup $H$ of the CAT(0) group $G$ is CAT(0), we need to exhibit a CAT(0) space $Y$ and a geometric action of $H$ on $Y$.
+In order to show that a quasiconvex subgroup $H$ of the CAT(0) group $G$ acting geometrically on the CAT(0) space $X$ is a CAT(0) group, we need to exhibit a CAT(0) space $Y$ and a geometric action of $H$ on $Y$.
 The reader may at this point rightfully ask the question, why can we not take the convex hull of the $H$-orbit of some point $x_0\in X$?
 The convex hull is a convex, $H$-invariant subspace of a CAT(0) space, and the action of $H$ on it is proper, as the action of $G$ on $X$ is proper.
-The problem is this: while the action of $G$ on $X$ was assumed to be cocompact, it is not at all obvious, and perhaps not even true in general, that quasiconvexity of $H$ in $G$ should imply cocompactness of the action of $H$ on $conv(Hx_0)$.
+The problem is this: while the action of $G$ on $X$ was assumed to be cocompact, it is not at all obvious, and perhaps not even true in general, that $H$ being quasiconvex in $G$ should imply cocompactness of the action of $H$ on $conv(Hx_0)$.
 Of course, even if one were to find a counterexample, that is an example where the induced action of $H$ on $conv(Hx_0)$ is not cocompact, this would not necessarily mean that $H$ is not a CAT(0) group because there is still the possibility that $H$ may act geometrically on some other CAT(0) space.
-As far as we know, the general question of whether quasiconvexity implies CAT(0) is still wide open.
-In this chapter, we show that what \textit{should} be true is indeed true in one special case, namely, we prove the following:\\\\ \textbf{Theorem}: Let $H$ be a quasiconvex subgroup of $G=F_m\times\mathbb{Z}^n$, and let $X$ be the product of the regular $2m$-valent tree with $\mathbb{R}^n$ with the usual action of $G$.
+As far as we know, the general question whether quasiconvexity implies CAT(0) is still wide open.
+In this paper, we show that what \textit{should} be true is indeed true in one special case, namely, we prove the following:\\\\ \textbf{Theorem}: Let $H$ be a quasiconvex subgroup of $G=F_m\times\mathbb{Z}^n$, and let $X$ be the product of the regular $2m$-valent tree with $\mathbb{R}^n$ with the usual action of $G$.
 Then the action of $H$ on the convex hull of any orbit $Hx_0$ is cocompact.\\

 If $G$ is a CAT(0) group acting geometrically on the CAT(0) space $X$, and there exists a closed convex $H$-invariant subset of $X$ on which $H$ acts cocompactly, $H$ is called \textit{convex}.

 With this terminology our theorem becomes: \textit{Any quasiconvex subgroup of $G=F_m\times\mathbb{Z}^n$ is convex with respect to the usual action of $G$ on Tree$\times\mathbb{R}^n$}.